COMPETITION INFO & RULES

 Tribal Clash is designed to find the most capable teams in the land.
 Tribal Clash is, therefore, designed to be a competition.
 We invite teams to come and participate ‘for fun’, the beach festival vibe is an essential part of Tribal Clash.
 Please note that it is not guaranteed that all teams do the same number of events.
-Some teams may be eliminated after the first day of competition.
+Some teams may be eliminated after the first day of competition (Tribal Clash Portugal & Tribal Clash UK).
 Further teams may be eliminated during the competition.
+Some teams may not advance to Day 2 based on scores after Day 1 (Tribal Clash Portugal).
 We reserve the right to change, alter and modify the competition format, event design, scoring, or any part of the competition at any time before and during the competition.

 Your team will race in several individually scored events through the weekend.
 The performance of each team in an event will result in a score and a subsequent placing on the leaderboard.
 Based on the team’s relative rank (their ranking when compared to other teams in the event) the team will be assigned points.
 The team with the best score in the event, will earn 1 point.
 The team with the second best, will earn 2 points, and so on.
 Note that in our archived leaderboards, the points ranking was reversed in 2017.
 In previous years, the best performing team received the highest points value in an event.